 - Borrowers ineligible for loan forgiveness will begin repayment six months after graduating, leaving school, or dropping below half-time enrollment.
 Repayment must be completed within 10 years of the date repayment begins.
 For questions regarding repayment, please contact Joy Dyer (HEAB), 608-267-2212.

 Nurse Faculty Loan

 The Nurse Faculty Loan Program (NFLP), sponsored by the US Department of Health and Human Services, is available to nursing doctoral students interested in becoming nurse educators.
-Following graduation from the nursing program, up to 85 percent of the borrowers’ loan principal and interest will be cancelled in exchange for the loan recipient’s service as a full-time nursing faculty member at a school of nursing.
+Following graduation from the nursing program, up to 85 percent of the borrowers’ loan principal and interest will be canceled in exchange for the loan recipient’s service as a full-time nursing faculty member at a school of nursing.

 - Must make a commitment to stay in the NFLP program for the duration of the academic program and graduate.
 May only borrow money for five years.

-- Doctoral students taking classes must be enrolled in six or more credits for at least two consecutive semesters each year in which these loan funds are received.
+- Doctoral students taking classes must be enrolled in six or more credits for at least two consecutive semesters each year in which the loan funds are received.
 Although a leave of absence is allowed, it must be documented.

-- Must take a least two education courses from a list of approved courses.
+- Must take at least two education courses from a list of approved courses.

 - Expected to obtain full-time employment as a nurse educator in a school/college of nursing after graduation.
 Must serve as a full-time nurse faculty for a consecutive four-year period to cancel the maximum amount which is 85% of the unpaid loan balance.

-- Eligible students and award amounts are determined by the College of Nursing.
+- Eligible students and amounts are determined by the College of Nursing.

 - Loans are typically offered in August.